tbonfort/be-big-data/README.md

 # initial setup

-- Create a codespace from this repository
+- Create a codespace from this repository: click on the green `<> Code` button near the top right of the file list, select the `codespaces` tab, then click on the green `create codespace on master` button
-- wait for the codespace setup script to finish
+- wait for the codespace to boot and the setup script to finish
 - authenticate with GCP from the codespace terminal: `gcloud auth login`

 once the setup has finished, open the `be.ipynb` notebook to explore the available data